Octatum/katartico/content/projects/fotografía-creativa.md

   ## Photography and post production of images

-  Set of photos, where original and specific concepts were created of every photoshoot.
+  Set of photos, where original and specific concepts were created for every photoshoot.